josueCarvajal/API_Ofertas/README.md

 # Python FLASK API
-Just a test of a simple FLASK app in python integrated with firebase to test posible scopes
+Simple FLASK app in python integrated with firebase exposing 3 endpoints in order to get familiarized with FLASK functionality